- In retirement planning, one should start by having realistic and achievable goals and subsequently drawing out a plan to achieve them.

 Don’t forget to account for inflation in your calculations.
 Inflation eats away at our purchasing power.

-Consider the sources of your retirement income
+2. Consider the source of income to fund your retirement investment plan

 In general, income in your retirement years in Hong Kong may come from your MPF/ORSO withdrawals, your investment portfolio, government allowances, rental income if you own a property, private annuity plans, insurance plans and reverse mortgages.